nixpulvis/nixpulvis.github.io/_ramblings/2023-02-04-a-pot-of-brattle.md

 When it's time to go, my car's engine begs for the same treatment.
 Gulping for air as it combusts it's own juicy fuel.
 I can almost feel the hard chalkboard-like chill of the metal cylinders as the petroleum rushes through it's cavities.
-Much like the caffeine in my blood, the mid-octane gasoline brings life to the car.
+Much like the caffeine in my blood, the low-octane gasoline brings life to the car.
 We wait for warmth before we set off for the day.
 A day of wondering and exploring.